 Have you ever tried the extreme water sport of kitesurfing?
-Kitesurfing has been growing rapidly in the UK since starting in the late 1990s and now has many thousands of participants, worldwide.
+Kitesurfing in the UK has been growing rapidly since starting in the late 1990s and now has many thousands of participants, worldwide.
 It’s a great recreational, outdoor pursuit that really gives you a rush and keeps you fit.
 Kitesurfing is a fusion of many different sports such as windsurfing, surfing and skateboarding.
 The equipment is essentially a customised kite, board, harness, bindings, bar and lines, which are combined to catch the wind to propel you across the water.

 A kitesurfer uses a kite which normally ranges from 6m squared to 18m squared for those light wind summer days.
 They will also need a good 5/3mm wetsuit to insulate them from the cold sea.